laharrari/Lumpia-World/README.md

     his footer looked fine.
 Glad I caught this one.

     - One issue I had was the nav bar was supposed to be sticky, but something was breaking that.
-I did some investigating and discoverd "overflow-x: hidden" in html, body will break "position: sticky".
+I did some investigating and discovered "overflow-x: hidden" in html, body will break "position: sticky".
     I fixed this by using "position: fixed" and adding padding to my "main-container".

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too: